wethod/learning-center-source/content/settings/index.md

 {{< img-center src="/uploads/2020/07/10/business-unit-pipeline.png">}}

 ### Team members' Business Unit
 Wethod keeps a record of each time a user changes its business unit.
 All the data coming from previous planning and timesheet will remain linked to the business unit(s) the user belonged to at the time.
-You can manage employees business units from the employee payroll section.
+To assign a business unit to each of the employees head to the [payroll section]({{< relref "payroll/index.md#overview" >}}).

 {{< img-center src="/uploads/2020/07/10/business-unit-payroll.png">}}